Royal Festival Hall: The 2007 renovation

-The major refurbishment presented an opportunity to add to the infrastructure of the venue to make the process of 'get-in' and 'get-out' in a single day easier, and to add to the flexibility of the venue.
+The major refurbishment presented an opportunity to add to the infrastructure of the venue to make the process of "get-in" and "get-out" in a single day easier, and to add to the flexibility of the venue.
 Theatre consultants Carr & Angier worked with ISG Interior Exterior and Stage Technologies to create a new working space over the stage area with four large movable lighting bridges, capable of load sharing to lift large touring productions without the need for custom rigging.
-Delstar Engineering supplied eleven lifts to form the stage platform.
+Delstar Engineering supplied 11 lifts to form the stage platform.
 These allow the stage layout to be reconfigured in many ways to suit the nature of the performance taking place.
 The choir benches can now be wheeled out to provide a level floor for staged and dance performances.
 The space between seat rows has been extended by 75mm by rebuilding the concrete floor of the stalls, with a loss of only 118 seats.
 Cooling has been introduced by reversing the airflow in the auditorium.

-During the 2000s a building comprising seven commercial units was erected opposite the western side of the hall, with many of the Southbank administrative offices above.
+During the 2000s, a building comprising seven commercial units was erected opposite the western side of the hall, with many of the Southbank administrative offices above.
 Shops and restaurants were added along the river frontage.

 The venue officially reopened to the public in June 2007.
 The refurbishment was estimated to have cost in the region of £91 million.
 A film documenting the refurbishment, entitled This Is Tomorrow, was directed by Paul Kelly and produced by Andrew Hinton.

 Organ refurbishment

 The organ has been reconfigured to suit the new architectural and acoustic requirements: its depth has been reduced by 110 cm, but the basic principles of the layout have been respected.

 Following a successful campaign to raise £2.3 million for a full restoration and reinstallation of the organ, the original organ builders, Harrison & Harrison, finally completed the reinstallation on 29 August 2013.
 Further work including re-balancing the pipework followed and was completed in time for the re-inauguration of the organ on 18 March 2014, exactly 60 years since it was first inaugurated.
 The first orchestral and organ concert was on 26 March 2014 and was recorded for the London Philharmonic Orchestra's own live label.
-The organ remains the third largest organ in Great Britain by number of pipes, with 7,866 pipes and 103 speaking stops..
-The organ sounds uncomfortably constrained in the hall acoustic and is seldom played, either for recitals or to accompany orchestral concerts.
+The organ remains the third largest organ in Great Britain by number of pipes, with 7,866 pipes and 103 speaking stops.
+The organ is seldom played, either for recitals or to accompany orchestral concerts.